creaux/progressive-slider/README.md

 Warning
 -------
-Slider is optimised for array [1,2,5]!
+Slider is optimised for array [1,2,5] only right now!